-Interns must meet the requirements in the registration standard Granting general registration as a medical practitioner to Australian and New Zealand medical graduates on completion of intern training.
+Interns who have taken additional leave that was not directly related to COVID-19 must meet the requirements in the registration standard Granting general registration as a medical practitioner to Australian and New Zealand medical graduates on completion of intern training.
 Interns must complete:

 The Board will not approve applications for general registration earlier than the usual intern completion date.
-The Board expects interns who started at the beginning of 2021 to continue their internship until the start of 2022, when they can apply for general registration.
-Interns who started their internship in late 2020 are required to continue their internship until late 2021.
+The Board expects interns to continue their internship for 12 months before they can apply for general registration.

 If you hold provisional registration, you can apply online no more than four weeks before your anticipated internship completion date, through your online services account using your User ID - click the Apply online button at the top of this page.

 You will need to complete the online form and pay the required fee.
 You will be asked if there’s been any change to your Australian criminal history status, and if you need to disclose any impairment not previously disclosed.
 If you do declare a change in status, you might be asked to provide further information.

 After you have satisfactorily completed your internship, Ahpra receives confirmation directly from your employer that you have successfully completed the required period of supervised practice to transition from provisional to general registration.
 Ahpra will use this confirmation to finalise your registration.

 You can apply for general registration no more than four weeks before the anticipated completion date of your internship.

 Interns are required to satisfactorily complete 47 weeks full-time equivalent supervised practice.
 The Board will accept less than 47 weeks (but at least 40 weeks FTE) from interns who needed to take sick leave and/or isolate in 2021 because of COVID-19.